-If you were to walk down Broadway Street, you’d likely notice the patches of flowers planted along the sidewalk — all bursting with color, no matter the season.
+When you walk down Broadway Street, you notice the patches of flowers planted along the sidewalk — all bursting with color, no matter the season.
 These gardens and the accompanying tree canopy give downtown Seaside an inviting charm.
 What’s less obvious is the story that each of these so-called pocket gardens tells.

 The author of those stories is Pamela Fleming, owner of Nature’s Helper, a local landscape company.
 She and her staff of two are responsible for the design and ongoing care of more than a hundred pocket gardens in Seaside along Holladay Drive and Columbia Street between Avenue A and 1st Avenue, as well as along Broadway.
 There is a rhyme and reason for every annual, every perennial, every herb and every grass that Fleming has meticulously chosen to plant.

 To give you a glimpse of Fleming’s wisdom and whimsy, we invite you to take a walking tour of Seaside’s pocket gardens.
 Perhaps they’ll inspire you to plant a little something when you return home.

 As you depart the Visitors Bureau at Highway 101 and Broadway, cross the highway and walk down Broadway Street toward the ocean.
 You’ll be strolling through the historic Gilbert District, the oldest part of Seaside.

 The Maroon Garden

 Once the site of the First State Bank, the building at 734 Broadway has maintained its stately facade.
 Fleming chose purple asters, plum heuchera and burgundy dianthus for this pocket garden to play off the building’s maroon trim.
 It’s one of several examples where Fleming has drawn inspiration from a building’s color palette to create a garden to complement its surroundings.